top of page

 What do we do as a whole school to support pupil mental health and wellbeing?

-As well as our inclusion processes, our specialist provision, (the Learning Zone) and Forest School, all children have access to our mental health team, consisting of non-teaching staff and pupils.
+As well as our inclusion processes, our specialist provision, (the Learning Zone), Forest School, and access to our Inclusion Team, all pupils also take part in weekly lessons.
+In these sessions with their class teacher, pupils learn about looking after you mental health and wellbeing.
 Children learn coping strategies, such as daily mindfulness and meditation practice and calm corners, as well as having access to a whole host of support through inclusion such as drawing and talking sessions, nurture and our jigsaw families programme.

 Our aim as a school is to make sure;